All-new Online Banking launches on April 2, and will offer more features and be easier to navigate. Here’s what you need to know.

-We're making upgrades to our systems to offer better digital banking, new contactless Debit Cards that are digital wallet-ready and more.
+We're making upgrades to our systems to offer a better banking experience and will be closed on April 1.

 A North Bay CU member was recently scammed thousands of dollars by a someone spoofing our name and number to appear on the phone.
 Scammers can and often do this to pose as representatives, and there‘s not much any financial institution can do to prevent this.